wolfeidau/lambda-typescript-skeleton/README.md

 # conventions

-This project uses a few conventions.
+This project uses a couple of conventions to manage parralel environments and configuration.

 ## environment